-Quizzes: Your RIs will administer 8 short quizzes in recitation over the course of the semester.
-(See the semester calendar below.)
+Quizzes: Your RIs will administer a number of short quizzes in recitation over the course of the semester: dates appear on the semester calendar on the course website.
 Each quiz will cover basic material from the most recent lectures since the last quiz or midterm.
 When calculating your quiz average, I will drop your two lowest scores and weight the remaining quizzes evenly.
 No makeup quizzes will be given so use your two "free skips" carefully.
-Quizzes will not be returned and answers will not be posted.
+Quizzes will not be returned and answers will not be posted but the RI's will go over each quiz in recitation.

-Exams: There will be two in-class midterm exams, September 29th and November 3rd, and a final on December 16th.
+Exams: There will be two 70-minute in-class midterm exams and a 2-hour final exam during the exam period.
+Dates, times and locations will appear on the semester calendar on the course website.
 Each midterm is worth 20% and the final is worth 30% of your grade.
-Neither midterm is comprehensive, but the final is.
-Attendance at all exams is mandatory.
-There will be no makeup midterms.
-In exceptional circumstances, e.g. a death in the family or a serious documented illness, please contact the instructor in advance.
-The makeup final will take place at the beginning of next semester and is outside of the instructor's control: eligibility as well as the time and date are determined by the Economics Department.
-Regrade requests must be made in writing within a week of receiving your graded exam.
+Neither midterm is comprehensive, but the final is: it will focuse on the final third of the course but include several questions on earlier material.
+To give you a sense of the style and level of difficulty to expect, I have posted all of my past exams with full solutions on the course website.
+Attendance at all exams is mandatory and there will be no makeup midterms.
+In exceptional circumstances, e.g. a death in the family or a serious documented illness, please contact the instructor in advance via the course email address.
+The makeup final will take place at the beginning of next semester and is outside of the instructor's control: eligibility as well as the time and date are determined by the

+Economics Department.
+Exam regrade requests must be made in writing within a week of receiving your graded exam.
 As we re-grade the entire exam, your score could rise or fall.
 You may not discuss your answers with an RI or the instructor before submitting a regrade request.
 Exams will be photocopied before being returned and you may write in pencil or pen.
 Scientific calculators are permitted but graphing calculators are not.
-We will check ID cards at each exam so please be sure to bring yours.
+We will check ID cards at each exam.